When Can We Expect A Coronavirus Vaccine?

 Sometimes you could be talking about a 20,000-gallon bioreactor, and you're not going to go down to your local hardware store and pick one of those up.
 So that's one issue.
 There's specialty equipment that has to be made.

-In addition to the big stuff, there are smaller things to take into consideration, like medical grade glass.
+In addition to the big stuff, there are smaller things to take into consideration, such as medical-grade glass.

 "You have to put a product into a sterile vial or syringe, and there's only so much of that glass to go around," says Fred Porter, senior vice president for technical operations at Adrenas Therapeutics.
 "If we're thinking about billions of doses to be able to deliver vaccines around the world, that becomes a significant bottleneck."